Welcome and congratulations, new Academy of Integrated Science Hokies! We are excited to meet you!

 Orientation Advising Appointments

-In an effort to be flexible and available, we will have advising appointment availability from Monday, June 14th through Friday, July 23rd.
+In an effort to be flexible and available, we will have advising appointment availability throughout the summer.
 Available appointment times will vary by advisors’ schedules during this time, but are generally between the hours of 9:00 AM and 4:00 PM.

-Students will receive an email invitation to schedule their 1-1 advising appointment via their vt.edu email address by January 4th.
+Students will receive an email invitation to schedule their 1-1 advising appointment via their vt.edu email address.
 Note that students can schedule an advising appointment with us before, after, or on their orientation dates with New Student Transition as long as they have completed the first two orientation modules.
 During this session, we will review your schedule and make changes if needed.
 Prior to their advising appointment, students must:

 Create a FERPA self-passcode